 4. Weakened Immune System

-Women with weakened immune systems are more susceptible to developing a yeast infection because it’s difficult for their bodies to fight yeast cells from multiplying down below.
-You might have a weakened immune system if you have had a serious illness like cancer or take certain medications to manage your health like corticosteroids or TNF inhibitors.
+Women with weakened immune systems are more susceptible to developing a yeast infection.
+This is because it’s difficult for their bodies to fight yeast cells from multiplying down below.
+You might have a weakened immune system if you have had a serious illness like cancer or take certain medications to manage your health.

-How to avoid getting a yeast infection if your immune system is weakened: If you have a weakened immune system, you will want to ensure you are taking good care of your health so your body is better equipped to deal with an infection.
+How to avoid getting a yeast infection if your immune system is weakened: If you have a weakened immune system, you will want to ensure you are taking good care of your health.
+This helps make sure your body is better equipped to deal with an infection.
 This might mean eating a well-balanced diet, avoiding drugs and alcohol, and getting plenty of sleep at night.

-Hormones can impact your vaginal health because they are capable of destroying beneficial bacteria allowing yeast production to grow out of control.
-Pregnancy, oral contraceptives, and even your time of the month can be responsible for your yeast infection because they all influence hormone levels.
+Hormones can impact your vaginal health because they are capable of destroying beneficial bacteria.
+Pregnancy, oral contraceptives, and even your time of the month can be responsible for your yeast infection.
+All of these things can cause changes to your normal hormonal balance.

 How to avoid getting a yeast infection: While you can’t avoid changes in your hormone levels completely, you can reduce your risk of developing a yeast infection by: